cloudera/hue/docs/sdk/sdk.md

 ### How HTML, Links, Forms, etc Work

-The JavaScript class that does this HTML inspection is called CCS.JFrame (which we'll refer to from here on as just 'JFrame').
+The JavaScript class that does this HTML inspection is called JFrame.
 You can think of JFrame as a JavaScript implementation of an IFrame (hence its name).
-JFrame requests your app's home page and injects the HTML response into the body of the application window (another class called CCS.JBrowser, which we'll just call 'JBrowser').
+JFrame requests your app's home page and injects the HTML response into the body of the application window (another class called JFrame.Browser).
 This is roughly equivalent to opening a web browser and requesting an html document from the internet.
 All the links within the response will, when clicked, load their corresponding HTML into the JFrame, just as an Iframe would.
 The same goes for forms.

-As a result, if you write your "web 1.0" application and load it into a JBrowser's JFrame, all the links and forms will work as you would expect them to.
+As a result, if you write your "web 1.0" application and load it into a JFrame.Browser's JFrame, all the links and forms will work as you would expect them to.

 #### Launching Other HUE Applications

 The HUE SDK provides an easy way to spawn other applications from within your own.
 All that is required is that any link you wish have spawn another app have a `target` value defined for that app's name (the non-nice name, so the File Browser's app name is FileBrowser).
 These names aren't always obvious.
 The easiest way to find a manifest is to open [http://localhost:8000/bootstrap.js](http://localhost:8000/bootstrap.js) in your browser and look at all the application registrations.
 For example, here's the bootstrap for the *About* application (which just shows you information about what version of HUE you are running):

 	/* about */
-	CCS.Desktop.register({
+	Hue.Desktop.register({
 		About : {
 			name: 'About HUE',
-			require: ['CCS.JBrowser'],
+			require: ['JFrame.Browser'],
 			launch: function(path, options){
-				return new CCS.JBrowser('/about/', $merge({
+				return new JFrame.Browser('/about/', $merge({
 					displayHistory: false,
 					width: 350
 				}, options));